Los Angeles Salsa: Founding and APSL seasons

 The Salsa was founded in 1992 by ophthalmologist William De La Pena and joined the APSL the following year as an expansion team.
 The league's previous team in the area, the Los Angeles Heat, had joined in 1990 and folded after the end of the season.
-Rick Davis, a former New York Cosmos player and television broadcaster, was named general manager; former Brazilian national team member Rildo da Costa Menezes was hired as head coach.
+Rick Davis, a former New York Cosmos player and television broadcaster, was named general manager; former Brazil national team member Rildo da Costa Menezes was hired as head coach.
 The club also partnered with the existing East Los Angeles Cobras, who became their under-23 reserve squad, and held an open tryout in December 1992.
 Forward Harut Karapetyan was the only player chosen out of 1,000 entrants.

 The team finished fourth in their inaugural APSL season with 109 points after losing eight of their final matches.
 They drew an average attendance of over 4,000 during their 12 home matches at Titan Stadium.
 Forward Paulinho led the league in scoring with 15 goals and was named the most valuable player; his teammate Paul Wright was second in scoring with 13 goals.
 The Salsa won their playoffs semifinal against the Vancouver 86ers in a penalty shootout following a 2–2 draw.
 Paulinho had scored from a free kick in the third minute of stoppage time to force extra time and the shootout, which ended 3–1 for Los Angeles.
 The Salsa hosted the Colorado Foxes in the APSL Championship at Titan Stadium and lost 3–1 in extra time.
 Following the controversial substitution of Paulinho, the visitors scored twice in extra time to clinch their second consecutive league championship.

 Rildo Menezes resigned as head coach following the 1993 season and was replaced in January 1994 by Rick Davis, who would also remain as general manager.
 Octavio Zambrano was also hired as assistant coach after a stint as the Cobras head coach and interim manager of the Salsa.
 The team competed in the 1994 CONCACAF Champions' Cup as the U.S. representative in place of the Colorado Foxes, who declined to use their berth.
 They played El Salvadorian club Alianza F.C. and lost 1–0 in the first leg, which was played in San Salvador and was decided by a penalty kick.
 The Salsa hosted the second leg at Titan Stadium and took a 2–1 lead at halftime to tie the series on aggregate score.
 The hosts then earned three red cards between the 53rd and 70th minutes, leaving Los Angeles with eight players.
 The Salsa conceded a match-tying goal to Alianza and drew 2–2; Alianza advanced with a 3–2 aggregate score.